ercbot/valk/valk-server/README.md

 ### Environment Variables

-- `CUSE_HOST` - The hostname or IP address where the cuse daemon will listen for incoming connections.
+- `VALK_HOST` - The hostname or IP address where the valk server will listen for incoming connections.
 Defaults to `0.0.0.0`, which allows access from any network interface.
-- `CUSE_PORT` - The port number on which the cuse daemon will accept connections.
+- `VALK_PORT` - The port number on which the valk server will accept connections.
 Defaults to `17014`.
 This can be overridden to run the service on a different port.

 ### Timeouts